-Completed forms must be turned in to the coach of the respective team.
+Completed forms must be turned in to the coach of the respective team or to the Athletic Director's office.

 ELIGIBILITY FOR OFFICES

 Only those students who have good records for conduct and scholarship are eligible for class offices and offices in co-curricular organizations.
 A good scholarship record is ordinarily understood as a passing grade in all subjects with a grade point average of at least 2.0 on the report card immediately prior to elections.
 (A higher standard may be applicable for holding offices that place extraordinary demands on a student's time.)
 In the event that a student should meet these requirements, be elected to office, and then fail to comply with them, he could forfeit the office for the remainder of the academic year.